Pegler Yorkshire: As Yorkshire Fittings Ltd

 The "Yorkshire" brand of plumbing fittings belonged to Yorkshire Copper Works Ltd of Leeds.
 This company was founded in 1909 on the site of the former Elmore's Depositing Co., to manufacture copper and brass tubes for boilers.
 The company developed corrosion-resistant alloy products such as "Bemal" brass condenser tubes, "Leespec" copper boiler tubes and "Gumal" copper/tin tubes.
 In 1934, the "Yorkshire" solder-ring pipe fitting was patented and launched.
 In 1954, the Register of Trade Marks ruled that a geographical name such as "Yorkshire" was not sufficiently distinctive to be registered as a brand name, but this did not stop it becoming a generic term for this type of pipe fitting.

 In 1958, the works merged with the Metals Division of Imperial Chemical Industries (ICI) to form Yorkshire Imperial Metals.
 Yorkshire Copper Works (Holdings), representing the copper works, owned 50% and ICI owned the other 50%.
 In 1962 ICI created Imperial Metal Industries (IMI) to look after its half-share of YIM.
 In 1968 IMI bought Yorkshire's half-share in the business.
 Yorkshire Fittings then became IMI Yorkshire Fittings.

+Factory Closure Announcement

+On August 8, 2024, Pegler Yorkshire, a prominent British manufacturer of plumbing and heating products, announced the proposed closure of its Belmont Works factory in Balby, Doncaster.
+This decision comes after 120 years of operation and is part of a strategic move by its parent company, Aalberts, to enhance global competitiveness.
+The closure could result in the relocation of manufacturing operations to other Aalberts facilities, although the UK distribution center at Manvers will remain operational.